keziah55/detectorbank-gui/docs/user_guide.md

 |:--:|
 | *Audio file with four regions.
 The current mouse position is given under the plot.* |

-Usethe button in the top right of the Audio Input panel to select an audio file.
+Use the button in the top right of the Audio Input panel to select an audio file.
 Note that it must be a '.wav' file.

 Performing analysis on a large audio file can consume a lot of RAM, so you can select